 - (ix) Identifying factors hindering accessions to the Madrid Protocol.
 Engaging more actively with non-Madrid Member States in identifying and addressing their specific concerns.
-Developing tailored strategies to enlarge the geographical coverage, and outreach programs to communicate more effectively the potential impact of accession to the Madrid Protocol in specific national contexts. - (x) Working with the Contracting Parties to determine if the necessary IP policies and legal provisions are in place to fully implement the System, and assisting these Parties in developing and applying the necessary measures to achieve this objective. - (xi) Encouraging Contracting Parties to examine the benefits of simplifying the System by moving to an environment based solely on the Madrid Protocol.
-Supporting the three Member States which are members of the Madrid Agreement, but not the Protocol, in acceding to the Protocol.
-To enhance awareness among the Member States which are members of the Madrid Agreement, but not of the Protocol, about the possible eventual benefits advantages of adhesion to the latter. - (xii) Engaging in an ongoing assessment of operations to deliver a more streamlined and efficient service. - (xiii) Fostering an organizational culture oriented towards quality service delivery, and monitoring user satisfaction - (xiv) Completing the IT Modernizations Phases I, II, and III, including the establishment of an external strategic partnership for the execution of Phase III, able to assume responsibility for the ongoing support of the resultant system.
+Developing tailored strategies to enlarge the geographical coverage, and outreach programs to communicate more effectively the potential impact of accession to the Madrid Protocol in specific national contexts. - (x) Working with the Contracting Parties to determine if the necessary IP policies and legal provisions are in place to fully implement the System, and assisting these Parties in developing and applying the necessary measures to achieve this objective. - (xi) To enhance awareness among the Member States which are members of the Madrid Agreement, but not of the Protocol, about the possible benefits of adhesion to the latter. - (xii) Engaging in an ongoing assessment of operations to deliver a more streamlined and efficient service. - (xiii) Fostering an organizational culture oriented towards quality service delivery, and monitoring user satisfaction - (xiv) Completing the IT Modernizations Phases I, II, and III, including the establishment of an external strategic partnership for the execution of Phase III, able to assume responsibility for the ongoing support of the resultant system.